lareza-farhan-wanaghi/gophercises/readme.md

 ## Description

 This repository contains my solutions for the [gophercises](https://gophercises.com/) exercises.
-Note: All code is written with my own ideas without viewing the tutorial videos.
+Note: All codes are written with my own ideas without viewing the tutorial videos.

 ### Folder details